Last Modified:21 May 2026

 • Your partner’s date of birth and Tax File Number

 If you receive an overseas pension or have lived or worked abroad, the application may require additional documentation under Australia’s international social security agreements.
-Australia has agreements with over 30 countries including the UK, Ireland, Italy, the Netherlands, Germany and New Zealand ,these can affect how overseas pensions are assessed and whether time spent overseas counts toward the Australian residency requirement.
+Australia has agreements with over 30 countries including the UK, Ireland, Italy, the Netherlands, Germany and New Zealand.
+These can affect how overseas pensions are assessed and whether time spent overseas counts toward the Australian residency requirement.
 The Services Australia international agreements page lists all active agreements.

 How Do I Apply for the Age Pension Through Services Australia